RatherRude/COVAS-NEXT-Twitch-Integration/README.md

 ## Overview

-This integration listens to Twitch chat events (follows, subs, tips, etc.) and forwards them to COVAS:NEXT, which then generates contextual AI responses in Elite: Dangerous.
-The system requires a Twitch bot account to post messages that trigger the responses.
+This integration listens to Twitch chat events (follows, subs, tips, bits, etc.) and forwards them to COVAS:NEXT, which then generates contextual AI responses in Elite: Dangerous.
+The system uses a graphical interface to configure event patterns and instructions.

+## Features

+- **Easy-to-use GUI** for configuration and bot management
+- **Real-time pattern matching** for Twitch events
+- **Content moderation** using OpenAI's moderation API
+- **Immediate reaction** to specific chat messages
+- **Background processing** of all chat messages
+- **Customizable patterns and instructions** for all event types

-## Quick Setup
+## Setup and Installation

 1. **Requirements**
-   - COVAS:NEXT running
+   - COVAS:NEXT must be running
+   - Python 3.7+ (if running from source)
+   - Required packages: tkinter, PIL, requests

-2. **Configuration**
+2. **Installation**
+   - Download the latest release or clone this repository
+   - If running from source, install dependencies:
+     ```
+     pip install -r requirements.txt
+     ```

+3. **Running the Application**
+   - Double-click the executable (Windows) or run:
+     ```
+     python config_manager.py
+     ```

+## Configuration

+### Basic Settings

-   - Enter your Twitch channel name
+- **Twitch Channel**: The channel name you want to monitor
-   - Enter your bot account name
-   - Configure event patterns and instructions using the templates below
+- **Bot Name**: The name of the bot that will post event messages in your chat
+- **OpenAI Verification**: Enable to use OpenAI's moderation API to check message content
+- **OpenAI API Key**: Your OpenAI API key (required if verification is enabled)
+- **Immediate Reaction Message**: Text that will trigger an immediate response when found in chat messages (default: @COVAS)

+### Event Settings

+For each event type, you can configure:
+- **Pattern**: The message format to match in chat
+- **Instruction**: What COVAS:NEXT should do when the pattern is matched

 ## Default Event Templates